MochaLanguage/Meta/docs.md

 ### Booleans
 #### Methods
 String equality: `str eql` to check if two strings are equal.
 Numeric equality: `num eql` to check if two numbers are equal.
 Greater than: `num grt` to check if one number is greater than another.
 Less than: `num lss` to check if one number is less than another.
-Logical AND: `bln and` to perform a logical AND operation.
+Logical AND: `bin and` to perform a logical AND operation.
-Logical OR: `bln or` to perform a logical OR operation.
+Logical OR: `bin or` to perform a logical OR operation.
-Logical XOR: `bln xor` to perform a logical XOR operation.
+Logical XOR: `bin xor` to perform a logical XOR operation.
-Logical NOT: `bln not` to perform a logical NOT operation.
+Logical NOT: `bin not` to perform a logical NOT operation.

 #### Example
 ```